shahira-sadat/Analog-Clock/README.md

-# React Template
+# Analog CLock
-> This repo contains React Template, <br> it contains all the basic configuration for react app including linters.
+> This is an analog clock built with reactjs.

 ## Built With